Detached Retina and Retinal Tears

 A retinal detachment is a medical emergency.
 Without prompt treatment, a retinal detachment can lead to severe vision loss or blindness.
 Anyone experiencing the symptoms of a retinal detachment should seek medical care immediately.

 Symptoms of retinal tears and detachment can include:

-- A sudden increase in size and number of floaters – spots or spider webs in your vision
+- A sudden increase in size and number of floaters – spots or spider webs in your field of vision

-- Flashes of light like in your vision
+- Flashes of light in your field of vision

 - Seeing a dark curtain or shadow move across your field of vision

 - A rhegmatogenous retinal detachment is the most common type of retinal detachment.
 As we age, the vitreous gel that fills the eye sometimes separates from the retina.
 This is called a posterior vitreous detachment (PVD).
 Normally, a PVD causes no issues.
 However, if the attachment is too firm, a PVD can cause a tear in the retina as the vitreous pulls away.
 Fluid that passes through the tear pools underneath the retina, pushing it away from the back of the eye and causing it to detach.
 Other causes of a rhegmatogenous retinal detachment include eye injury, eye surgery (including cataract surgery), or myopia (nearsightedness).

 - A tractional retinal detachment is usually caused when scar tissue that has grown on the retina’s surface pulls the retina away from the back of the eye.
 The primary cause of this type of scarring is diabetic retinopathy and the leaky blood vessels associated with it.
 Other causes of tractional retinal detachment include eye diseases, inflammation of the eye, or eye infection.